Using fire to balance the tree-grass ratio

 Image 1 Fire is a good servant but a bad master.
 Used properly it is a very effective management tool.

-How to use a fire
+How to use fire

 Different types of fires achieve different outcomes.
 A ‘hot’ fire is generally used to manage the tree: grass balance, whereas a ‘cool’ fire is used to control patch grazing and promote desirable 3P species.
 It can also be used to kill some thin-barked woody weeds (including Parkinsonia).